 Here is what you can usually expect:

 Many emergency problems can be treated right away, such as placing a filling, re-cementing a crown, draining an infection, or starting a root canal.
-If your case needs multiple steps, the dentist will focus on stabilizing the tooth and getting you out of pain first.
+If your case requires multiple steps, the dentist will focus on stabilizing the tooth and relieving your pain first. - Aftercare instructions

 You’ll receive guidance on eating, cleaning the area, and managing discomfort.
 If follow-up care is needed, the next visit will be scheduled.